City of Hull Tramways /Hull Corporation Tramways

 Hull Corporation Tramways cap badge — gilt/brass; probably issued to tramway staff from shortly after the Great War until 1932 or thereabouts.
 Author's Collection.

-Hull Corporation Tramways cap badge — nickel; probably issued to tramway staff from shortly after the Great War until circa 1932.
+Hull Corporation Tramways cap badge — nickel; probably issued to tramway staff from shortly after the Great War until circa 1932, though doubtless in use for a long time after that.

-Hull Corporation Transport staff photo — undated, but probably taken after the demise of the tramway given the plethora of WW2 medals on display.
+Hull Corporation Transport staff photograph — undated, but probably taken after the demise of the tramway given the plethora of WW2 medals on display.
 Photo courtesy of Memory Lane Images.

 An enlargement of the above photograph showing a group of four drivers/conductors.